hodlfish/terra-dashboard/README.md

 # Terra Dashboard
-Terra Dashboard provides a customizable interface allowing users to build their own crypto dashboards so they can see the data they need.
+Terra Dashboard is a customizable crypto interface which allows users to build their own crypto dashboards so they can see the data they want.

+The orignal version of this site was released by HODLFish Labs, but the repository is now open source.
+HODLFish Labs will continue to operate a build of the main branch of this repository at https://terradashboard.com.

+If you are intersted in contributing please follow the guide below.

 # Important Links
 Main Deployment - https://terradashboard.com